1on1security/DShieldManager/bin/README.md

 I also export */dshieldManager/bin* to my current PATH.

-ALIASES is fairly straightforward, and provides shortcuts to change into the *packets* directory and the *archive* directory, as well as adding *managedshield* as an alias to excute the overall project.
+ALIASES is fairly straightforward, and provides shortcuts for the overall project.

-FUNCTIONS contains the meat and potatoes of execution, as 99% of going on inside the much smaller *dshieldManager.bash* is a call to a function in this file.
+FUNCTIONS contains the meat and potatoes of execution, as 99% of going on inside the much smaller *simpleCursedDshieldManager.bash* is a call to a function in this file.

 banner.txt contains my pretty ASCII artwork that scrolls up the screen when launching *dshieldManager.bash* which is quickly being replaced by *cursedDshieldManager.bash* with an ncurses dialog menu.